AltSpace/billy/README.md

 Billy is very simple deploy application built on top of [capistrano](https://github.com/capistrano/capistrano).
 This tool may be useful for designers and html programmers to simplify roll out process on staging server.

-Deploy model undermeans single staging server and deploying from `master` branch only.

 ## Install

 Billy distributes as [ruby gem](http://rubygems.org/gems/billy_the_tool), requires ruby 1.8.7+ and superuser privileges in case of global system installation (not [rvm](https://rvm.io/)).